sadikou-faiz/lmv/README.md

 1. **Install from the Source Code using Git:**
    - Clone the repository: `git clone https://github.com/malek62-info/LoveMyPet.git`
+   - Use the command `cd LoveMyPet`to access to the main repository
    - Compile the project with Maven: Use the command `mvn clean install` in the cloned project directory.

 Or,

 2. **Download the Zip File:**
    1. Go to [https://github.com/malek62-info/LoveMyPet](https://github.com/malek62-info/LoveMyPet)
+   2. Click sur Actions
-   2. Click on the latest workflow run.
+   3. Click on the latest workflow run.
-   3. Scroll down the page and click on **my-artifact**.
+   4. Scroll down the page and click on **my-artifact**.

 ## Configuration

 In the project directory, navigate to **classes**, then open **application.properties**, and change the following two lines:

 ```
+spring.datasource.url=jdbc:mysql://localhost:3306/name-of-data-base
 spring.datasource.username=username
 spring.datasource.password=password
 ```